Skip to main content

 What guidance signals about AI orders

-The mix matters: orders ran roughly 60 percent systems and 40 percent optics in Q2.
-The $5 billion forecast also excludes Cisco's newest hardware — the Silicon One G300 (102.4 Tbps switching) and the P200 family of deep-buffer routing processors — meaning the bull case for FY27 is built on a product cycle still ahead.
+Mix matters: orders ran roughly 60 percent systems and 40 percent optics in Q2.
+The $5 billion forecast also excludes Cisco's newest hardware — the Silicon One G300 (102.4 Tbps switching) and the P200 family of deep-buffer routing processors — meaning the bull case for FY27 is built on a product cycle the current guide does not even credit.

-On the call, watch for two specific data points: the dollar value of new AI orders booked in Q3, and any update on the hyperscaler customer count behind the $3 billion revenue conversion.
-Both are read directly against the $5 billion FY26 target.
+On the call, watch two specific data points: the dollar value of new AI orders booked in Q3, and the hyperscaler customer count behind the $3 billion revenue conversion.
+Both read directly against the $5 billion FY26 target.
+Customer concentration is the largest single risk inside that conversion math — if three buyers account for the bulk of the $3 billion, any one delaying capex resets the entire ramp.
 The same hyperscaler capex story is already pulling memory suppliers into a record pricing cycle, and Cisco's switching and optics roadmap puts it on the same demand curve.

 Splunk synergy versus the cloud transition drag

-Splunk closed in March 2024 and sits roughly two years and two months into Cisco's hands as of May 2026.
-The integration scorecard is mixed: Splunk added 500 new logos in the first half of FY26 and is on pace for 1,000 by year-end, Splunk ARR and product RPO grew double digits, and Q1 booked one of Splunk's largest deals ever via joint Cisco-Splunk sales motions.
+Splunk is roughly two years post-close as a Cisco asset, long enough that integration friction should now be visible in headline numbers.
+The scorecard is mixed in a way that should resolve over the next few prints: Splunk added 500 new logos in the first half of FY26 and is on pace for 1,000 by year-end, Splunk ARR and product RPO grew double digits, and Q1 booked one of Splunk's largest deals ever via joint Cisco-Splunk sales motions.

-The drag is the cloud transition.
-Splunk's continued shift to cloud subscription accounting compresses reported revenue growth in the near term and has been flagged as a headwind into the back half of the fiscal year.
-The Q3 question is whether the customer-count momentum is strong enough to offset the accounting transition on the print.
+The mechanical drag is the cloud transition.
+Splunk's continued shift to cloud subscription accounting compresses reported revenue growth in the near term because ratable cloud revenue lands lower in-period than the on-prem licenses it replaces — bookings grow but reported revenue grows slower.
+The Q3 read is whether customer-count momentum is strong enough to offset the accounting transition on the print, not whether the underlying franchise is healthy.

-Listen also for Splunk attach commentary: every enterprise renewal Cisco signs is an opportunity to bolt Splunk observability into the deal, and management has tied future security-segment growth to that motion.
+Watch for Splunk attach commentary: every enterprise renewal Cisco signs is an opportunity to bolt Splunk observability into the deal, and management has tied future security-segment growth to that motion.
 The combined Cisco-Splunk security portfolio added 750 new customers in Q2 across Secure Access, XDR, Hypershield, and AI Defense — bundles that can ride existing enterprise relationships like the Cisco-Google Cloud SD-WAN integration into renewal cycles.
+The base-case unit economics: a Splunk attach onto a refresh-cycle renewal lifts customer-lifetime value by roughly 25-40 percent versus the networking-only renewal.

 Margins, memory costs, and the Splunk mix shift